FPavanello/FPavanello.github.io/_pages/wp.md

 - Reducing Inequality in the Access to Cooling Energy: Evidence from the Residential Electricity Market in India. (with I. Sue Wing) \[**Job Market Paper**\]

-- The Impact of Air-conditioning on Residential Electricity Demand across World Countries.
-(with E. De Cian, G. Falchetta, I. Sue Wing)
+- The Impact of Air-conditioning on Residential Electricity Demand across World Countries. (with E. De Cian, G. Falchetta, I. Sue Wing)

-- Electricity Consumption and Air-conditioning: a Global Model and Future Gridded Projections.
-(with E. De Cian, G. Falchetta, I. Sue Wing)
+- Electricity Consumption and Air-conditioning: a Global Model and Future Gridded Projections. (with E. De Cian, G. Falchetta, I. Sue Wing)

-- The (Relative) Price of Climate Change.
-(with D. Difino)
+- The (Relative) Prices of Climate Change. (with D. Difino)